Workflow Utilities

 value by providing a list of deconvolution result names to the

-parameter.
+cell_types parameter.
 You can additionally set a new

-and you have the option to remove
+name and you have the option to

-original fine-grained columns and just keep the aggregation.
+remove the original fine-grained columns and just

-aggregate_results(deconv, cell_types = c("dwls_Cancer.Epithelial", "dwls_Normal.Epithelial"), name = "dwls_Epithelial", remove = TRUE)
+aggregate_results(deconv, cell_types = c("spatialdwls_Cancer.Epithelial", "spatialdwls_Normal.Epithelial"), name = "spatialdwls_Epithelial", remove = TRUE)

 ## ── spacedeconv ─────────────────────────────────────────────────────────────────